isaaclimdc/ILAlertView/README.md

 How to use
 ----------
+A demo project `ILAlertViewDemo` is included to show how `ILAlertView` can be integrated into a project.

 #### Preparation
 1. Copy the following 3 files into your Xcode project.
 Be sure to check "Copy items into destination's group folder".
     - `ILAlertViewConfig.h`: This is the file with your customization.
 More on the config constants [below](#Customization).